-Parnassos is a modern ski resort with 17 lifts, more than 35 kilometers of difficult slopes, ski rental and training courses, as well as a large cafe.
-The highest point of the ski resort is 2,250 meters, but if you are an experienced climber, you can climb the highest peak in Parnassos, Liakoura, which reaches 2,457 meters high.
+Parnassos is a modern ski resort with 17 lifts, more than 35 kilometers of difficult slopes, ski rental and training courses, and a large cafe.
+The ski resort’s highest point is 2,250 meters, but if you are an experienced climber, you can climb the highest peak in Parnassos, Liakoura, which reaches 2,457 meters high.

 17. Hotel Paradise Beach – Vlora, Albania

 The Paradise Beach Hotel is a luxurious accommodation with modern amenities on the gorgeous southern Albanian Riviera.
 The area is known for its steep mountains immersed in front of the brilliant blue-turquoise sea.